Computation of the classifying ring of formal modules: Introduction and review of some known facts

-\subsection{Review of some known facts.}
+\subsection{Review of some known facts}

-Proposition~\ref{drinfeld presentation} appears as Proposition~1.1 in~\cite{MR0384707}. \begin{prop} Let $A$ be a commutative ring, let $n$ be an integer, and let $L^A_n$ be the grading degree $2n$ summand in $L^A$.
-Let $D^A_n$ be the sub-$A$-module of $L^A$ generated by all products of the form $xy$ where $x,y$ are homogeneous elements of $L^A$ of grading degree $<2n$.
-If $n\geq 2$, then $L^A_{n-1}/D^A_{n-1}$ is isomorphic to the $A$-module generated by symbols $d$ and $\{ c_a: a\in A\}$, that is, one generator $c_a$ for each element $a$ of $A$ along with one additional generator $d$, modulo the relations:
+Proposition \ref{drinfeld presentation} appears as Proposition 1.1 in \cite{MR0384707}. \begin{prop} Let $A$ be a commutative ring, and let $n$ be an integer.
+Let $\nu(n)$ be defined as in Convention \ref{nu convention}.
+Let $D^A$ denote the homogeneous ideal in $L^A$ generated by all products of elements $xy$ with $x,y\in L^A$ each homogeneous of positive degree.
+Let $\overline{L}^A$ denote the quotient ring $L^A/D^A$.
+The ring $\overline{L}^A$ is graded, so we may consider its degree $n$ summand $\overline{L}^A_n$ for various integers $n$.
+If $n\geq 2$, then $\overline{L}^A_{2n-2}$ is isomorphic to the $A$-module generated by symbols $d$ and $\{ c_a: a\in A\}$, that is, one generator $c_a$ for each element $a$ of $A$ along with one additional generator $d$, modulo the relations: